dakshsethi/Computer-Graphics-Project/README.md

 This project aims at making a one time stop for old time gamers.
-The gaming arena will consist of 8 games which utilizes the basic concepts of computer graphics such as rendering, clipping etc. The project will consist of an initial welcome page where user can select which game he/she wants to play, the game which is chosen will hence start.
-Each of the member of this project is responsible for making an individual game and for the integration of the same.
+The gaming arena will consist of 8 games which utilizes the basic concepts of computer graphics such as rendering, clipping etc. The project will consist of an initial welcome page where users can select the game he/she wants to play, the game which is chosen will hence start.
+Each of the member of this project is responsible for developing an individual game and for the integration of the same.